Alex Porter

-Alex Michael Porter (born 5 July 1980) was an English volleyball player, commentator, and former Great Britain volleyball Captain.
+Alex Michael Porter (born 5 July 1980) is an English former volleyball player, commentator, and former Great Britain volleyball Captain.
 He also managed the Great Britain Men's Volleyball Team for the 2012 European Championship.
-He was a court side Expert Pundit at the 2012 Summer Olympics and Paralympics 2012 Games, covering the volleyball and sitting volleyball competitions matches held at Earls Court & ExCeL venue.
+He was a court side expert pundit at the 2012 Summer Olympics and Paralympics 2012 Games, covering the volleyball and sitting volleyball competitions matches held at Earls Court & ExCeL venue.